-- If you develop signs of allergy such as a rash or difficulty breathing stop taking TREZIX™ and contact your healthcare provider immediately.
+- Do not take TREZIX™ if you are allergic to any of its ingredients.
+If you develop signs of allergy such as a rash or difficulty breathing stop taking TREZIX™ and contact your healthcare provider immediately.

 - Do not take more than 4000 milligrams of acetaminophen per day.
 Call your doctor if you took more than the recommended dose.

 - Patients should be advised that TREZIX™ capsules may impair the mental or physical abilities required for the performance of potentially hazardous tasks such as driving a car or operating machinery.

 - Patients should be advised to report adverse experiences occurring during therapy.

 - Patients should be advised not to adjust the dose of TREZIX™ capsules without consulting the prescribing professional.